AlexGustafsson/upmon/api/docs/Service.md

 ### NewService

-`func NewService(id string, name string, private bool, status string, lastSeen string, origin string, ) *Service`
+`func NewService(id string, name string, private bool, status ServiceStatus, lastSeen string, origin string, ) *Service`

 NewService instantiates a new Service object
 This constructor will assign default values to properties that have it defined,